 During a 145% bonus miles promotion, you could purchase the equivalent of 27,500 LifeMiles for around USD627.

 Sadly, the United Island Hopper is a poor use of Singapore Airlines KrisFlyer miles.
 Singapore Airlines charges 54,000 KrisFlyer miles for Economy class.

 In all cases, you can book on this award online.

 If you just want to get from Honolulu to Guam as quickly as possible, United does also offer a direct flight and there are Economy award seats available for the same price.

 Would you like help using your frequent flyer points?

 Frequent Flyer Solutions offers a personalised service that’s designed to take the hard work out of redeeming your frequent flyer points.

-Award Flight Assist can help you to book a Star Alliance Round The World Award using your KrisFlyer miles!
-Just let the team know where you would like to go, and they can prepare a great itinerary for you.
+Award Flight Assist can help you to find the perfect flights using your points.
+Just let the team know how many points you have and where you would like to go, and they’ll prepare an itinerary for you.